ladybug-tools/ladybug-web/README.md

 * Full menu system
 	* Accordion menus use HTML5 details and summary element
 	* Works on all recent browsers - though still in beta on FF
-	* Slide-out 'hamburger' menu support
+	* Slide-out "hamburger" menu support for mobile devices

+### Latest update: 2016-03-20 / R8

+* Code clean-up and updates to many variable names
+	* Always room from improvement
+* Improve action of date sliders
+* Fix updates time zone data always - even if no lat/lon change

 ### Latest update: 2016-03-19 / R7